printerboi/spear/README.md

 util/llvmToBinary/cppToBinary.sh <path>
 ```

-Where `<path>` is the path to your program-files.
+Where `<path>` is the path to your program files.
 The script will compile all `.cpp` files in the given path
 Please compile your source-files with this script,
 otherwise the behaviour of spear will be undefined or the analysis will crash.